vivid-planet/comet/.changeset/serious-books-yawn.md

 "@comet/cms-api": minor
 ---

-Add `overrideAcceptedMimetypes` configuration to DAM
+Add `overrideAcceptedMimeTypes` configuration to DAM

-If set, only the mimetypes specified in `overrideAcceptedMimetypes` will be accepted.
+If set, only the mimetypes specified in `overrideAcceptedMimeTypes` will be accepted.

-You must configure `overrideAcceptedMimetypes` in the API and the admin interface:
+You must configure `overrideAcceptedMimeTypes` in the API and the admin interface:

 API: